JeffreyAsuncion/JeffreyAsuncion/README.md

 - 🔭 I’m currently working on ...
 AWS Certitifed Solution Architect Associate Exam
 - 🌱 I’m currently learning ...
-Query Tuning and Optimization
+Korean, Cantonese, I love to learn languages
 - 👯 I’m looking to collaborate on ...
 ETL and ELT
 - 🤔 I’m looking for help with ...
 C#
 - 💬 Ask me about ...
 Linux